danielfcollier/py-umik-base-app/docs/posts/08 - Data Science.md

 )
 ```

-Once the `taps` are set, they are simply "convolve" with the incoming audio stream.
+Once the `taps` are set, they are simply "convolved" with the incoming audio stream.
 It’s a fast, vectorized operation that runs in real-time on a Raspberry Pi.

 ## 🧠 The 'Why': Protecting Your Model